Wants to Meet Up

 Art, design, architecture, photography, sport and travelling are at the core of all my interests, although I have a massive appetite and am a pretty decent chef.

-I'm big into food, permaculture, health and wellbeing.
+I'm big into FOOD, permaculture, health and wellbeing.
 Personally, I follow a relatively strict paleo (caveman) diet, meaning I restrict consumption of processed or preserved foods, wheat, dairy or sugar, (which is in most foods!)...
-I eat fresh seasonal organic fruit and veg, free range meat and eggs, nuts, seeds and some grains [https://instagram.com/urbanpaleo].
+I eat fresh seasonal organic fruit and veg, free range meat and eggs, nuts, seeds and some grains [https://instagram.com/paleolith].
 So please don't be offended if I don't eat your cake!)
-I do however love my craft beer (especially porter) and its one of my ambitions to start a microbrewery!
+I do however love my craft beer (especially porter/ipa) and its one of my ambitions to start a microbrewery!

 During summer I am pretty active, but tend to hibernate during winter months..
 I like trying new things like slacklining, bouldering, bikram, crossfit and ultimate frisbee.
 Although my favourite sport is running, and if the climates good and theres a park nearby your place, you'll find me running it!
 Having just moved to BC, I'm really getting into hiking.